Open carry guitar rally: Dallas, Texas

 The original Open Carry Guitar Rally occurred on July 4, 2014, at the Continental Avenue Bridge Park in Dallas, Texas.
 This event was conceived and coordinated by Barry Kooda, co-coordinated by Kyle Reynolds, and promoted by graphic designer Pat Ramseur with event coordination assistance from Mike Schwedler and Reid Robinson.
 Over 1,000 people RSVP'ed on the group's Facebook page.

 The event was continued in 2015, 2016, and 2017 as well.

 Next one is October 27, 2019.

 Cleveland, Ohio

 Inspired by the Dallas event, an open carry guitar rally was held on July 13, 2014, in Public Square in Cleveland, Ohio.
 This event was co-organized by Daniel McGraw and Ariel Clayton.

 Fresno, California

 On August 30, 2014, a group gathered at KJWL ("Jewel FM") radio station and exercised their right to bear guitars through the streets of downtown Fresno, California.

 Austin, Texas

 On August 30, 2014, a group assembled at the Texas State Capitol building in Austin in another iteration of the Open Carry Guitar Rally.
 This event was organized by Scott Carlin and attended by Dallas coordinators Barry Kooda and Kyle Reynolds.

-Medford, Oregon

-The rally took place on October 5, 2014, at Vogel Plaza in downtown Medford, Oregon.
-The rally was organized by Roger Lemstrom.

-Bend, Oregon

-The "happening" was on June 30, 2014, at the corner of Wall Street and Franklin Avenue in Bend, Oregon, and was organized by William L. Valenti.